Board of Directors

 - Director of Ferrovial since 2017.

-- Director of LafargeHolcim, Delhivery, Sulzer, Tata Motors and Jaguar Land Rover.
+- Director of LafargeHolcim, Delhivery, Sulzer, Tata Motors, Tata Consulting Services and Jaguar Land Rover.

 - Former CEO of Damco and Maersk Tankers; Senior Vice President and Chief Commercial Officer at Maersk Line; and CFO for the Asia Region at Maersk Line (A.P.
 Moller-Maersk Group).
 She has also been Chairman of ITOPF, Vice-Chairman of Hoegh Autoliners, Director of Axcel and INTTRA and member of the Supervisory Board of Koninklijke Vopak.